Some Key Information

 Students in the Ph.D. program must take the Qualifying Exam as soon as it is offered after they have obtained their M.S. degree.
 Students that have been admitted with an M.S. degree must take it at the first opportunity after starting the program.
 The Department keeps sample exams in order for you to become acquainted with it.
 The exam is offered in early January of each year.
 Contact the Graduate Coordinator in early October to submit your name for admission to Rolla and to be eligible to take the Qualifying Examination.

 A candidate for the Ph.D. degree must complete the equivalent of three years of residency, which is six semesters (72 credit hours minimum) of full-time work beyond the bachelor's degree.
-Note that only multiples of 3 credit hour work will fully count toward your residency requirement (see the academic program at Missouri S&T).
-Thus, unless you enroll in six 12 credit hour semesters, you will normally satisfy the residency requirement with 78 credit hours: the M.S. degree in Physics (30 credit hours minimum) counts for one-year out of the minimum three year residency requirement, leaving you with the remaining residency requirements of completing the equivalent of two years (four semesters, 48 credit hours minimum) of full-time work beyond the master's degree.
+Note that only multiples of 3 credit hour work will fully count toward your residency requirement.
+The M.S. degree in Physics (30 credit hours minimum) counts for one-year out of the minimum three year residency requirement, leaving you with the remaining residency requirements of completing the equivalent of two years (four semesters, 42 credit hours minimum) of full-time work beyond the master's degree.
 This will normally include a minimum of two consecutive semesters with a graduate registration of at least 9 credit hours per semester.

-Note that after passing the Qualifying Exam, students are expected to first form their Ph.D. advisory committee and submit a Program of Study (Missouri S&TGraduate Form 5), all within a year of passing the Qualifying Exam.
-Missouri S&T graduate forms and deadlines are here.
+Note that after passing the Qualifying Exam, students are expected to first form their Ph.D. advisory committee and submit a Program of Study (Missouri S&TGraduate Form 5/5A), all within a year of passing the Qualifying Exam.
+Missouri S&T graduate forms and deadlines

 - Upon completion of the M.S. degree, each student must be enrolled in the graduate programs at both Missouri S&T and UMSL.
 To do this the student must submit copies of transcripts, GRE scores, and TOEFL score (if applicable) to both departments.
 To be admitted to the program a student must have a GRE Quantitative score of at least 600 and an Analytical score of at least 3.0.
 If the students native language is not English, they must have a TOEFL score of at least 213 CBT or 550 PBT to be admitted to the graduate program at Missouri S&T. UMSL graduate students who wish to enter the cooperative Ph.D. program must apply to the Missouri S&T Graduate School (application fee waived).
 The UMSL Graduate School will assist forwarding official copies of transcripts, GRE scores, and TOEFL scores (if applicable) to Missouri S&T. International students will work with UMSLs staff to get an I-20 form issued and an appropriate visa.